alex-v08/Algorithms/README.md

 3. Merge Sort: Implement the MergeSort algorithm in the `MergeSort.java` file.
 4. Quick Sort: Implement the QuickSort algorithm in the `QuickSort.java` file.

 *Attention*: There are function signatures already defined in each `.java` files.
-It is recommended to implement the defined functions.
+It is mandatory to implement the defined functions.

 ### A bit of knowledge